filecoin-project/filecoin-docs/docs/store/README.md

 # Store data on Filecoin

-Storing data on Filecoin lets users harness the power of a distributed network and an open market served by thousands of different storage providers, or miners.
+Storing data on Filecoin lets users harness the power of a distributed network and an open market served by thousands of different storage providers or miners.

 ## Get started

 Users can use the following software solutions to store data on the Filecoin network:

 - [Slate](slate.md) allows uploading and storing content on the Filecoin network directly from your browser.
-It supports one time deals and it is perfect to create image galleries.
+It supports one time deals, and it is perfect to create image galleries.
-- [Lotus](lotus/README.md) import data and perform deals on the chain using its daemon and its CLI.
-Lotus users get full control of the deals, the chosen miners and the wallets used to pay.
+- [Lotus](lotus/README.md) import data and perform deals on the chain using its daemon and CLI.
+Lotus users get full control of the deals, the chosen miners, and the wallets used to pay.
 Make sure you are familiar with [Lotus](../get-started/lotus/README.md) and have it [installed and running](../get-started/lotus/installation.md).
 - [Starling](starling.md) provides simplified decentralized storage for preservation, using Lotus but simplifying the usage.

 ## Additional resources